Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs

 \subsection{Baselines}

-We compare our approach to three baselines: \begin{enumerate} \item Random Neighborhood Selection (RNS), where the integer variables to unassign are selected uniformly randomly (referred to as the \emph{Random Destroy method} in \cite{Pisinger2010}), with an adaptive neighbourhood size as explained in section \ref{subsec:using_trained_model}.
-We use Neural Diving to initialize the feasible assignment. \item Neural Diving, as described in \citep{nair2020solving} and section \ref{subsec:background_neural_diving}. \item SCIP 7.0.1 with its hyperparameters tuned for each dataset.
-SCIP has ``metaparameters", which are high-level parameters for its main components (presolve, cuts, and heuristics) that set groups of lower-level parameters to achieve a desired solver behavior.
-These metaparameters are tuned for each dataset using grid search to achieve the best average primal gap curves on the validation set. \end{enumerate} SCIP is a complete solver, so it aims to both find an assignment and prove how far from optimal it is, unlike primal heuristics which only does the former.
-By tuning SCIP's metaparameters to minimize average primal gap quickly, we make SCIP behave more like a primal heuristic so that it can be compared more fairly to primal heuristics.
+We compare our approach to three baselines: \begin{enumerate} \item Random Neighborhood Selection (RNS), where the integer variables to unassign are selected uniformly randomly (referred to as the \emph{Random Destroy method} in \citet{Pisinger2010}), with an adaptive neighbourhood size as explained in section \ref{subsec:using_trained_model}.
+We use Neural Diving to initialize the feasible assignment. \item Neural Diving, as described in \citet{nair2020solving} and section \ref{subsec:background_neural_diving}, which achieved the previous best primal gap results on the datasets in section \ref{subsec:datasets}. \item SCIP 7.0.1 with its hyperparameters (``metaparameters" for the presolve, cuts, and heuristics components) tuned for each dataset separately using grid search to achieve the best validation set average primal gap curves.
+SCIP is a complete solver that uses state-of-the-art primal heuristics.
+By tuning SCIP's hyperparameters to minimize average primal gap quickly, we aim to make SCIP behave more like a primal heuristic. \end{enumerate}